RandomKings/forum-oop/Answers.md

 >Having a base class for GUI design with common features, and deriving specific GUI classes for each module with additional unique features.
 >Creating a base class for employee salaries and deriving subclasses for managers, office staff, and sales personnel, inheriting the common salary functionality.

+#### (c) Describe how the use of libraries can facilitate the development of programs like this company’s administration program.
+(3 points)
-(c) The use of libraries can facilitate development by providing pre-built code modules that offer specific functionalities.
+> The use of libraries can facilitate development by providing pre-built code modules that offer specific functionalities.
 These libraries save time and effort as developers can leverage existing code rather than starting from scratch.
-It promotes code reuse, improves efficiency, and allows developers to focus on the core aspects of the program.
+It promotes code reuse, > > >improves efficiency, and allows developers to focus on the core aspects of the program.